Frankfurt department store firebombings: Background

-After Benno Ohnesorg was shot by police chief Karl-Heinz Kurras on 2 June 1967, in West-Berlin, part of the student movement became radicalized.
+After Benno Ohnesorg was shot by Inspector Karl-Heinz Kurras on 2 June 1967, in West-Berlin, part of the student movement became radicalized.
 Damage to property, or Gewalt gegen Sachen (“violence against property”) was discussed as a legitimate means of political protest.

 On 22.
 May 1967, the À l’innovation department store burned in Brussels, resulting in the deaths of between 251 and 323 people.
 This event inspired the Berlin Kommune 1 to produce leaflets in which the human suffering was deplored, but also compared to the suffering of the people bombed with napalm during the Vietnam War.

 Leaflet No. 7 “Why are you targeting consumers?”

 […] A burning department store with burning people conveyed, for the first time in a major European city, that crackling Vietnam feeling (of being there and burning along) that we have yet to miss in Berlin. […] As much as we sympathize with the pain of the bereaved in Brussels: we, who are open to the new, can, as long as the right measure is not exceeded, accept the bold and the unconventional, which, despite all the human tragedy, is in the Brussels department store fire, our admiration does not fail. […]